-CLUSTER instructs PostgreSQL to cluster the table specified by table approximately based on the index specified by indexname.
+CLUSTER instructs PostgreSQL to cluster the table specified by table based on the index specified by indexname.
 The index must already have been defined on tablename.

 When a table is clustered, it is physically reordered based on the index information.
-The clustering is static.
-In other words, as the table is updated, the changes are not clustered.
-No attempt is made to keep new instances or updated tuples clustered.
-If one wishes, one can re-cluster manually by issuing the command again.
+Clustering is a one-time operation: when the table is subsequently updated, the changes are not clustered.
+That is, no attempt is made to store new or updated tuples according to their index order.
+If one wishes, one can periodically re-cluster by issuing the command again.